koitsu/tcecosystem-guide/content/thorchain/gas-chart-for-dummies.md

 automatically populates the recipient address for you, as long as you connect chains for both asset X and asset Y simultaneously.
 This can pose a problem for hardware wallets like Ledger, hence the aforementioned feature.)

+<sup>‡</sup>: Transaction cost when claiming varies per native chain.
+For example,
+it's known that for BTC, a minimum of 0.00012 BTC is required.
+Other chains are more difficult to calculate.
+Please refer to gas trackers for whatever chain your asset is on, or simply try claiming and see if you get an insufficient balance error.